Cyberbullying and Cyberstalking Laws in Wisconsin

 This article discusses several of Wisconsin's criminal laws, including harassment and stalking, that may apply to cyberbullying by and against teens.

-What Are the Criminal Penalties for Cyberbullying and Cyberstalking in Wisconsin?
+What Laws Prohibit Cyberbullying and Cyberstalking in Wisconsin?

-Unlawful Use of Computerized Communications Law and Penalties in Wisconsin
+Penalties for Unlawful Use of Computerized Communications in Wisconsin

 Acts of cyberbullying can also constitute criminal harassment.
 It applies when there are two or more acts that seriously annoy or intimidate the victim.
 Penalties increase when aggravating factors exist, such as the bully purposely gaining access through electronic means to the victim's personal information or threatening the victim in a way that places them in fear of injury or death.

 Felonies.
-If the offender has a prior conviction for harassment involving the same victim and the present violation occurs within seven years of the prior conviction, the crime moves up to a class I felony.
-A class I felony subjects the offender to up to three and a half years in prison and a $10,000 fine.
+If the offender has a prior conviction for harassment involving the same victim and the present violation occurs within 7 years of the prior conviction, the crime moves up to a class I felony.
+A class I felony subjects the offender to up to 3½ years in prison and a $10,000 fine.
 And, under even more serious circumstances, such as when the offender purposely gains access through electronic means to the victim's personal information in order to harass them, the crime is a class H felony.
-Penalties for this felony-level offense include up to six years in prison and a $10,000 fine.
+Penalties for this felony-level offense include up to 6 years in prison and a $10,000 fine.

 Felony stalking charges may also be available for cyberbullying.
 Stalking occurs when someone: